Horizon Campus

 At Horizon, we offer:

-- 2 pathways to employment to support students to successfully get and retain jobs (with an 80% employment rate and 90% retention rate)
+• 2 pathways to employment (a pre-internship and a supported internship programme) to support students to successfully get jobs (with an 80% employment rate and 90% retention rate)

-- A post-employment service to help graduate interns to apply for Access to Work funding and to secure the support of a Job Coach
+• A post-employment service to help graduate interns retain their job by supporting them to apply for Access to Work funding and to secure the support of a Job Coach where needed

 1 year programme for school leavers (aged 16) who are able to pursue formal qualifications (functional skills or GCSE).

-Based at a local college 4 days a week, the course includes core lessons in English, Maths, ICT and PE, along with a vocational option (for example, an introduction to Creative Media, Catering and Hospitality, or Construction) and one full day focused on career planning, life skills and PSHE (including Relationships and Sex Education).
-On day 5, students undertake individual work experience to build their confidence and skill in the workplace.
+Based at our Ponders End Horizon site our 2 year Sixth form includes core lessons in English, Maths, ICT and PE, along with vocational options (for example, an introduction to Creative Media, Catering and Hospitality, or Construction) as well as lessons aimed at preparing for adulthood and next steps such as career planning, life skills and PSHE (including Relationships and Sex Education).
+Learners also have the opportunity to access work experience (WEX) which could be supported WEX or an individual WEX placement depending on individual need.

 PRE-INTERNSHIP PROGRAMME